openvest/rebel-paredit/rebel-readline/README.md

 ## License

-Copyright © 2018 Bruce Hauman
+Copyright © 2024 Philip Cooper

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.